Nothing beats a show-stopping grazing table that feeds a crowd without the stress!

 Now that you’ve got your blank canvas, it’s time to add the anchors—those key pieces that give structure and balance.
 Think: cheese blocks, small bowls of dips, fruit arrangements.
 Don’t line them up like soldiers; stagger them diagonally for visual interest.
 Grazing tables should feel natural, fun, and slightly imperfect.

-Add height wherever possible: stack crackers loosely, use small cake stands, or even turn a bowl upside down to lift items.
 This keeps the table dynamic, instead of a flat, boring spread.
 A few sprigs of greenery—rosemary, eucalyptus, or even edible flowers—add life, but don’t go overboard.
 You’re creating a feast, not a forest.

 Step 2: Choose Cheeses That Impress